gggeek/phpxmlrpc-jsonrpc/README.md

 Extras
 ------

-* This library does include a visual debugger which can be used to troubleshoot connections to 3rd party xml-rpc servers.
+* This library does include a visual debugger which can be used to troubleshoot connections to 3rd party json-rpc servers.
   In case you'd like to use the debugger but do not have a working PHP installation, you can run it standalone as a Container image.
 Instructions can be found at https://github.com/gggeek/phpxmlrpc-debugger